-The SledTred is an all-in-one power tower with a built-in sled and other features that give it some serious versatility.
+The SledTred is an all-in-one power tower with a built-in sled with plenty of features that give it some serious versatility.

 Just when I thought I’d seen it all, the Tib Bar Guy definitely racked his brain for this one cause this machine can do A LOT!